Emilija Stojmenova Duh: Digitalization Strategy Council

 On 10 April 2021 she was appointed as a member of the Prime Minister's new consultative body, namely the Strategic Council for Digitization, headed by Mark Boris Andrijanič.
 She later resigned from the council on 7 June 2021, citing wasted opportunities to finance development projects.

 Candidacy in the 2022 National Assembly elections

 Stojmenova Duh also ran in 2022 National Assembly elections, she appeared on the list of Social Democrats, namely in Maribor in the 7th electoral unit.
-Since she was not elected as a representative, she switched to the Freedom Movement party on 10 May 2022.
+She switched to the Freedom Movement in September 2022.

 Minister for Digital Transformation

-From 1 June 2022, in the 15th Slovenian government under the leadership of Robert Golob, she is the Minister for Digital Transformation.
+From 1 June 2022, in the 15th Slovenian government under the leadership of Robert Golob, she was the Minister for Digital Transformation. until she resigned from her position on September 26, 2024.